oatlog/oatlog/doc/report/main.typ

 @trijoin_slow and @trijoin_fast, especially when the query has many variables that are only used once.

-This is addressed by the Free join framework @freejoin1 @freejoin2, which unifies Generic join and binary join plans.
+This is addressed by the Free join framework @freejoin1 @freejoin2, which unifies Generic Join and binary join plans.
 Within the Free join framework, we can bind all variables as soon as a relation is iterated.
-If we introduce semi-joins as in @trijoin_fast this is worst-case optimal, since it be seen as a constant-factor improvement of the Generic join binding variables in the same order.
+If we introduce semi-joins as in @trijoin_fast this is worst-case optimal, since it be seen as a constant-factor improvement of the Generic Join binding variables in the same order.

 While the theory of WCOJs is quite complicated, our understanding of it is that we can select an arbitrary order to join our relations -- implicitly determining a variable ordering -- and we remain